-That said, to be totally honest with you, the city of Cancun in itself is other than charming, especially compared to an historical city such as Merida o Valladolid or all the other colonial cities in Mexico.
+That said, to be totally honest with you, the city of Cancun in itself is other than charming, especially compared to a historical city such as Merida o Valladolid or all the other colonial cities in Mexico.

 Cancun, on the contrary, is a very recently built city, the downtown buildings, and streets make no sense at all and there’s little to see; the hotel zone is a skyline of gigantic hotels, and although the majority of them offer a luxury experience they are still blocking the stunning view of the powdery-white sand and multiple shades of blue of the amazing water.

 Luckily there are some entrances to the beach that are of public access.
 Here is a list of my favorites beaches in Cancun.

-The hotel area also offers a huge variety of nightclubs and bars for the party lover, touristic shops, and delicious restaurants.
+The hotel area also offers a huge variety of nightclubs and bars for party lovers, touristic shops, and delicious restaurants.

 Yet somehow, even without the historical feeling, I still reckon Cancun has its charm…

 Living here was a blessing.
 Cancun is known among the “mystics”, to be one of the most energetic centers of the world, and to be honest, even if you cannot touch it, you can totally feel it.
 I do.

 Here is where I found my love for yoga and meditation, for vegan nutrition and a healthy living style.

 This is what is living here is for me.

 Furthermore, Cancun is located at just a 10-minute drive from Cancun International Airport, which makes me feel connected to the rest of the world.

 For those visiting, I would definitely suggest stopping over for a couple of nights before heading southwards.

 If you wish to stay for a week or longer, chill out at the hotels and beautiful beaches by all means, but please do yourself a favor, get out of the golden cage and explore around.

-There is so much to see and do in Cancun and its surroundings, therefore without any further ado, here is my list of my favorite things to do in Cancun.
+There is so much to see and do in Cancun and its surroundings, therefore without any further ado, here is the list of my favorite things to do in Cancun.

 Bask on the Cancun beach